somedevelopment/Meshroom_Colab_BIN_GDRIVE/README.md

 Meshroom notebook for colab, using G-Drive for input and output files bypassing the space issue with "My Drive".

 # Variables to check
-### G Drive mount point/ folder with the input image
+### G Drive mount point/ folder with the input images
 inputFolderDrive = "/content/drive/My\ Drive/Input"

 ### G Drive mount point/ folder for the outcome